 Apichatpong Weerasethakul (b.
-1970, Bangkok) grew up in Khon Kaen in north-eastern Thailand, works and lives in Chiang Mai now, having graduated from School of the Art Institute of Chicago with Masters in Filmmaking.
-He began making films and video shorts in 1994 and completed his first feature in 2000.
-He has also mounted exhibitions and installations in many countries since 1998 and is now recognised as one of the major international visual artists.
-Lyrical and often fascinatingly mysterious, his film works are non-linear, dealing with memory and in subtle ways invoking personal politics and social issues.
+1970, Bangkok) grew up in Khon Kaen in north-eastern Thailand, having graduated from School of the Art Institute of Chicago with Masters in Filmmaking, works and lives in Chiang Mai now.
+He began making films and short videos in 1994 and completed his first feature in 2000.
+He has also mounted exhibitions and installations in many countries since 1998.
+Weerasethakul is recognized as a major international filmmaker and visual artist.
+His works are characterized by their use of non-linear storytelling, often dealing with themes of memory, loss, identity, desire, and history.

-His works are internationally collected by: Tate Modern, London, U.K.; Centre Georges Pompidou, Paris, France; SF MoMA, San Francisco, U.S.A.; M+ Museum, Hong Kong; Museum of Mori Art Museum, Tokyo, Japan; and MAIIAM Contemporary Art Museum, Chiang Mai, Thailand and more.
+His works are internationally collected by Tate Modern, London; Centre Georges Pompidou, Paris; MoMA, San Francisco; M+ Museum, Hong Kong; Mori Art Museum, Tokyo; and MAIIAM Contemporary Art Museum, Chiang Mai and more.